 We support our faculty by empowering them to travel, teach, and engage in research overseas to build intercultural proficiency and incorporate international perspectives into their teaching.

-Norwich’s 24,000-plus alumni span the globe, living and leading as entrepreneurs, advancing science and technology, improving communities and serving our nation’s military.
-Their affinity for Norwich extends to every student and graduate, and they’ll do all that they can to help.
+Norwich’s 27,000-plus alumni span the globe, living and leading as entrepreneurs, advancing science and technology, improving communities, and serving our nation’s military.
+Their affinity for Norwich extends to every student and graduate, and they love to come back, give back, and pay it forward.